cognitedata/indsl/docs-source/source/contribute.rst

 important and making our library more robust over time is of paramount importance.
 Please don't hesitate to submit a Github pull request for something as small as a typo.*

-Contributing a new CHARTS compliant algorithm
+Contributing a new Cognite Charts compliant algorithm
 =============================================

-For an algorithm to play well with the CHARTS front-end (user interface) and the calculations back-end it has to adhere to some function I/O requirements, documentation (docstrings) format and a few other requirements to expose the algorithm to the front and back-end.
+For an algorithm to play well with the Charts front-end (user interface) and the calculations back-end it has to adhere to some function input and output requirements, documentation (docstrings) format and a few other requirements to expose the algorithm to the front and back-end.
 The first few basic requirements to keep in mind before developing and algorithm are: